itspiyush3451/AWT-Practical/README.md

 # Advanced Web Technology Practicals

 Welcome to the Advanced Web Technology practical resource repository.
-This repository contains practical examples, exercises, and reference materials to help students learn and implement advanced web technologies.
+This repository contains practical examples and  exercises(only exercise no examples) materials to help students learn and implement advanced web technologies.

 ## Overview

-This repository serves as a comprehensive collection of practical materials for the Advanced Web Technology course.
+This repository serves as a comprehensive collection of practical materials for the Advanced Web Technology Subject.